eldridgea/eldrid.ge/content/lessons.md

 1. Stretch and be active everyday, that doesn't mean 90 minutes at the gym necessarily, it does mean taking 10 minutes to get up and walk.

-1. Investing is important in the younger you are the more it's like a superpower.
+1. Investing is important and the younger you are, the more it's like a superpower.

 1. Financial health is important but the best investments are your relationships, your education, and your health -- both mental and physical.
 So treat your money accordingly.